Cross Country Ski Racing Apparel in Cold Weather

-Suggestions on dressing for cold weather, how to layer for ski tours, and best practice ski racing apparel.
+Suggestions on dressing for cold weather and best practices for cross country ski racing apparel.

-Cold weather is always a shock to the system when the weather has been drizzly all December.
-Even after ski racing for 31 years I have to take extra time to make sure I pack everything I need for a cold weather event.
+Cold weather is always a shock to the system when the weather has been drizzly all fall and into winter.
+Even after cross country ski racing for 31 years I have to take extra time to make sure I pack everything I need for a cold weather event.

-Ski racing apparel of course, requires a lighter layering of clothing because our goal is to dress JUST RIGHT for our effort put forth.
-Who has time to unzip a jacket the middle of a race?!!
-When ski touring, consider these suggestions and add an additional layer or two.
+Cross country ski racing apparel of course requires a lighter layering of clothing because our goal is to dress JUST RIGHT for our effort put forth.
+Who has time to unzip a jacket the middle of a race?!
+When cross country ski touring, consider these suggestions and add an additional layer or two.
 Of course there is no exact description of what works well for all the different bodies out there, but I will offer useful suggestions learned from years of experience.
 See what works for YOU.

-Take note, these suggestions are from a female perspective.
-Men seem to have internal heaters which cancel much of what I suggest for the average overheated guy.
+Take note, these suggestions are from one female perspective.
+Every body is different and we all run at different temperatures.
+Some of us seem to have internal heaters which cancel much of what I suggest for the average overheated guy (or gal!).
 Also know your materials!
 When choosing base layers, remember that wool is usually the warmest fabric and thicker does not always equal breathable.
 Many light layers work better than one thick one.
 Base layers should cling next to skin to wick moisture away from skin.
-Baggy base layers need to be replaced by all the nice new next-to- skin fabrics out in the market.
+Baggy base layers need to be replaced by all the nice new next-to-skin fabrics out in the market.

 So from toes to head, here it goes: